octobercms/docs/setup-deployment.md

 For ultimate security in production environments you may configure your web server to use a **public/** folder to ensure only public files can be accessed.
 First you will need to spawn a public folder using the `october:mirror` command.

-    php artisan october:mirror public/
+    php artisan october:mirror

 This will create a new directory called **public/** in the project's base directory, from here you should modify the webserver configuration to use this new path as the home directory, also known as *wwwroot*.

-> **Note**: The above command may need to be performed with System Administrator or *sudo* privileges.
-It should also be performed after each system update or when a new plugin is installed.
+The command should be performed after each system update or when a new plugin is installed.
+You may instruct October CMS to automatically do this using the `system.auto_mirror_public` configuration item.

+    AUTO_MIRROR_PUBLIC=true

+> **Note**: For Windows operating systems, the `october:mirror` command must be performed in a console running as administrator.
+Therefore it is more suitable to run as part of a deployment process.

 <a name="shared-hosting"></a>
 ## Shared Hosting